NOC-OI/intermediate-git/_episodes/07-advanced-logging.md

 {: .language-bash}
 For a simple repository with just 2 branches, this will produce the following:
 ~~~
-* 0e25143 (HEAD, master) Merge branch 'feature'
+*   116cdda (HEAD -> main, origin/main, origin/HEAD) Merge pull request #1 from NOC-OI/create_initial_script
 |\
-| * 16b36c6 Fix a bug in the new feature
+| * 7a760ff Add some basic instructions to the README and credit to the Intermediate Python Course
-| * 23ad9ad Start a new feature
+| * 6c388d0 Tidy up formatting
-* | ad8621a Fix a critical security issue
+| * a62d779 Write first draft of script to plot buoy locations around UK
 |/
-* 400e4b7 Fix typos in the documentation
-* 160e224 Add the initial code base
+* 6d4fb54 Initial commit

 ~~~
 {: .output}
-The asterisk shows which branch the commit was on, so the above graph tells us that the `23ad9ad` and `16b36c6` commits are on a topic branch and the rest are on the master branch.
+The asterisk shows which branch the commit was on, so the above graph tells us that the `7a760ff`, `6c388d0` and `a62d779` commits are on a topic branch and the rest are on the master branch.

 While this is a nice option for simple repositories, you’re probably better off with a more full-featured visualization tool like gitk or Sourcetree for projects that are heavily branched.